functionland/docs/docs/api/client-instance.md

 ```

 ## Connect to BOX
 In order to use different APIs provided by the FULA client, you must connect a client instance to a BOX app.
-For that you can use `connect` method.
+For that you can use the `connect` method.

 `async connect(serverId)`